How to Start a Blog on Facebook [Including 19 Post Ideas People Love]

 Not the Best for Long-form Blogging

-One of the biggest drawbacks to creating content for your Facebook page is that the platform isn't the best option for long-form content.
+When you blog directly to your Facebook page, one of the biggest drawbacks is that the platform isn't the best option for long-form content.
 While you can post up to 63,206 characters in a single Facebook post, overly lengthy posts can sometimes deter readers.

 Longform blogging on Facebook doesn't appeal to the short attention span of the masses on social media.